nickbearman/TravelOAC/README.md

 **B-compare-travel-to-OAC.r**
 - Code to compare TravelOAC to OAC, splitting up travel variables by 2011 OAC

-These files are setup for use my computer, so you will need to update the file paths to work.
+These files are setup for use on my computer, so you will need to update the file paths for the code to work.
 Also, Routino needs to be setup for the routing element - see [www.routino.org](www.routino.org) for details.

 Please feel free to fork the repo, and make pull requests.